klebgenomics/SPINZ/README.md

 ## Figures and tables from the paper

 The directories `figures/` and `tables/` contain all the figures and tables from the paper, including supplementary.
-The code to generate these is in the Data_analysis_SPINZ.Rmd R markdown file, and a knitR file showing the executed code is in Data_analysis_SPINZ.html
+The code to generate these is in the `Data_analysis_SPINZ.Rmd` R markdown file, and a knitR file showing the executed code is in `Data_analysis_SPINZ.html`.

 ## Citation